 The team’s mission is to do research in renewable and powerful energy carriers for future aviation using the latest technology to eventually beat the Guinness World speed record of high speed model aircraft, currently set at 752 km/h.
 In addition, this project will contribute to the development of future fuels and propulsion towards sustainable aviation.

 Currently, our hanger features different model aircraft sizes powered by a propeller, Electric Ducted Fan (EDF) or micro gasturbine jet, each with their own specific research goal.

 - Design & Construction

-- Airplane design and construction
+- Airplane design

 - Construction strength analysis

 - Power electronics

 - High speed record

 Below, more information can be found about the different RC model aircraft we are currently flying (or constructing).